emacs45/emacs45/README.md

 Welcome to my GitHub profile!

-- 🔭 **System Engineer** starting to develop software
+- 🔧 **System Engineer** transitioning into **DevOps / Site Reliability Engineering (SRE)**
-- 👩🏻‍🎓 Studying **Business Informatics**
+- 👨🏻‍🎓 Studying **Business Informatics (B.Sc.)**
-- 🌱 Currently learning **Python** and **Git**
+- 🌱 Currently learning **Python**, **CI/CD**, **Infrastructure as Code (IaC)**, and **Cloud-native tools**

 ## About Me

-I'm passionate about technology and excited to transition from system engineering to software development.
-I'm always eager to learn new skills and take on new challenges.
-My background in business informatics helps me bridge the gap between technical solutions and business needs.
+I'm passionate about building reliable, scalable, and automated systems.
+With over 10 years of experience in networks and system engineering, I'm now focusing on the DevOps/SRE field — combining my infrastructure background with software skills.

+My academic path in Business Informatics allows me to understand both technical systems and their impact on organizations.

 ## Projects

 Here are a few things I've been working on:

+- [**QueryMate2**](https://github.com/emacs45/QueryMate2): My Bachelor's thesis – an AI-powered document assistant using LLMs, embeddings and vector search, built with Python, Streamlit and Docker
+- [**vpn-snmp-monitoring**](https://github.com/emacs45/vpn-snmp-monitoring): Monitoring setup with Prometheus, Grafana, Node Exporter, and SNMP for VPN infrastructure
-- [**Advent of Code 2023**](https://github.com/emacs45/advent_of_code_2023): Participating in the daily coding challenges to improve my problem-solving skills.
+- [**Advent of Code 2023**](https://github.com/emacs45/advent_of_code_2023): Daily coding challenges to improve Python and algorithmic thinking
-- [**XML Parser**](https://github.com/emacs45/xml_parser): A Python script that parses XML files and extracts specific data.
-- [**vpn-snmp-monitoring**](https://github.com/emacs45/vpn-snmp-monitoring): Set up a monitoring stack with Prometheus, Grafana, and Node Exporter using Docker Compose.
-- [**QueryMate2**](https://github.com/emacs45/QueryMate2): Bachelor's thesis focused on developing an AI-powered document assistant for businesses.
+- [**xml_parser**](https://github.com/emacs45/xml_parser): A lightweight XML data extractor written in Python

 ## Skills

-- **Languages**: Python
+- **Languages**: Python, Bash
-- **Tools**: Git
+- **DevOps Tools**: Git, Docker, Terraform (in progress), Prometheus, Grafana
+- **Concepts**: CI/CD, Observability, Infrastructure as Code, Containerization

 ## Connect with Me

-Feel free to reach out if you want to collaborate on a project or just chat about tech!
+Feel free to reach out if you're interested in DevOps, SRE, infrastructure, or want to collaborate!

 ---

-Thank you for visiting my profile! 😊
+Thanks for stopping by! 😊